 All our cheap, healthy, Amish goodies were an added bonus to an already fabulous visit!

 What about you?
-Do you have thriving Amish communities near you who produce awesome goods to sell?
+Do you have thriving Amish communities near you that are producing awesome goods to sell?
 What are some of your favorite things?

 Resources & Recommended Reading